 Kyoto is what many travelers envision when they think of Japan, but along with being the country’s spiritual heart and cultural soul, what is Kyoto known for?
 The ancient capital’s highlights include World Heritage temples and shrines, historic gardens, generations-old shops and restaurants, and picturesque backstreets.

-Serving as the capital of Japan for over a thousand years, the name ‘Kyoto’ – written as 京都 in Japanese characters – literally translates as ‘capital city.’
-Today it’s a large, modern metropolis with a population of over one million, yet still retains the elegance and traditions of its past.
+Having served as the capital of Japan for over a thousand years, the name “Kyoto” (written as 京都 in Japanese kanji) literally translates as “capital city.”
+Today, the old capital is a large, modern city with a population of over one million, yet in many ways still manages to retain the elegance and traditions of its past.